NicknameAR/NicknameAR/README.md

 # Hi, I'm a Real-Time Systems Developer

-I build real-time systems using Go and WebRTC.
-Focused on low-latency streaming, networking, and backend architecture.
+I build low-latency real-time systems using Go and WebRTC.
+Focused on peer-to-peer architectures, streaming, and backend engineering.

 ## 🚀 Featured Projects